philipzabicki/binance-algotrading/README.md

 All other environments inherit from them.
 ### Base environments
 #### SpotBacktest
 It imitates Binance Exchnage Spot market to some degree.
 Requires two dataframes to work, one with Dates and one with OHLCV values.
+One trading session is called episode and can use whole dataframe or randomly picked max_steps size data from df.

 Allows to buy and sell an asset at any step using an 'action': {0 - hold, 1 - buy, 2 - sell}.
 One can also set stop loss for whole backtest period.

 Always trades with current candle close price, allows to provide price slippage data for better imitation of real world scenario.

-Backtesting works by calling 'step()' method with 'action' argument until max_steps is reached, dataframe ends or balance is so low it does not allow for any market action for given coin.
+Backtesting works by calling 'step()' method with 'action' argument until max_steps is reached, episode ends or balance is so low it does not allow for any market action for given coin.
 #### FuturesBacktest
 It imitates Binance Exchnage Futures market.
 Inherits from SpotBacktest.

 Adds new methods to allow [short selling](https://github.com/philipzabicki/binance-algotrading/blob/main/enviroments/base.py#L447), [margin checking](https://github.com/philipzabicki/binance-algotrading/blob/main/enviroments/base.py#L426), [postion tier checking](https://www.binance.com/en/futures/trading-rules/perpetual/leverage-margin), [position liquidations](https://github.com/philipzabicki/binance-algotrading/blob/main/enviroments/base.py#L485) etc.
 #### SignalExecuteSpotEnv/SignalExecuteFuturesEnv
-Expands the SpotBacktest/FuturesBacktest class/environment to allow execution of single signal trading strategy all at once on whole dataframe.
+Expands the SpotBacktest/FuturesBacktest class/environment to allow execution of single signal trading strategy all at once on whole episode (whole df or randomly picked max_steps size from whole dataframe).

 ```python
     def __init__(self, *args, **kwargs):